 3) Try and get taller by coughing into a raised elbow, rather than contracting or flexing around your middle.
 Taking a tall posture may put the pieces of your inner core in a good position to best manage the pressure.

 4) Take a slight bend or hinge at your hips before you cough.
 I personally find this to be super helpful.
 Similarly to getting tall, taking a hinge at the hips (not flexing at the spine!) can put your core into an optimal position to fire in a coordinated and reflexive manner.

 5) Sit down before you cough.
 Sitting provides physical support to your perineum.

-5) Keep in mind that following a cold, an increase in pelvic floor symptoms is predictable and temporary and are not an indication that you’ve experienced a lasting change to anything in your pelvic floor.
+6) Keep in mind that following a cold, an increase in pelvic floor symptoms (heaviness, pressure, that icky feeling like a tampon is falling out) is predictable and temporary.
+These are not an indication that you’ve experienced a lasting change to anything in your pelvic floor.
 Your symptoms should resolve with rest and time.

 Have you tried these or know of any other good tricks?
 I'd love to hear from you!